Hosting and bandwidth provided by MacHost.

 128 MB 1.5 GB

-Details: Site sponsor Other World Computing sells Power Macintosh G4 processors and memory, as well as hard drives, accessories, and other upgrades.
+Details: Site sponsor Other World Computing sells memory -- as well as other upgrades -- for this Power Macintosh G4.

 None 3